From Derek Jeter to Campaign Zero, TechCrunch Disrupt Is About Skirting the Media

 “We realized a lot of media outlets were not telling the truth about what was happening in our community, so we decided to tell it ourselves,” Packnett said about the 2014 shooting of Michael Brown in Ferguson, Missouri—the event that inspired a protest newsletter and eventually Campaign Zero.

-She also shared some tragic statistics—like that 116 black people have been killed by police so far in 2017—that aren’t circulating enough and blamed Donald Trump’s presidency, claiming it’s threatening the lives of many.
-She said that although we need to be fighting for immigrants and the LGBTQ community and many others right now, we can’t forget about the people who are being killed by police everyday.
+She also shared some tragic statistics—like that 116 black people have been killed by police so far in 2017—that aren’t circulating enough.
+She said the media currently has more to focus on, primarily a Donald Trump presidency which she claims threatens the lives of many more people.
+She said that although the masses need to be fighting for immigrants and the LGBTQ community and many others right now, we can’t forget about the people who are being killed by police everyday.

 “Our mission and responsibility is to make sure people remain aware and give them actions they can take,” Packnett said.